ServiceNow/Fast-LLM/docs/quick-start.md

         kubectl delete pod fast-llm-data-management
         ```

         Don't run this just yet, though.
-You'll need this pod throughout the guide.
+You'll need the pod throughout the guide.

 ## Step 2: Choose Your Model 🤖

 Fast-LLM supports many GPT variants, including (but not limited to) Llama, Mistral, and Mixtral.
-For this tutorial, let's train a Llama model with data parallelism.
-You can choose from two models:
+For this tutorial, you can choose from two models:

 === "SmolLM2-135M"